As many as one in five healthy young men have abnormal sperm quality and thus a reduced chance of becoming a father.

 Meet us at MEDICA 2014

 MotilityCount was founded by experienced entrepreneurs and researchers working on in vitro fertilization (IVF) and has received funding from SEED Capital, the largest early-stage venture capital fund in Denmark.

-The company has invented an easy-to-use home test, which gives a fast and reliable answer on male fertility, and it is looking for licensees for the international launch of the product in 2014.
+The company has invented an easy-to-use home test, which gives a fast and reliable answer on male fertility, and it is looking for licensees for the international launch of the product.

 MotilityCount is present during the MEDICA 2014 tradeshow.
 Contact us to set up a meeting.Read more »